Introduction

 Part 2 : Adding a LLM prompt processor to generate a lesson text

-Now you can use the AI assisted tool creation to add a step which generates the lesson text, using the slides content extracted in the first step.
+Now you can use the AI-assisted tool builder to add a step that generates the lesson text, using the slides content extracted in the first step.

 To do so, activate the tool ‘shinkai_llm_prompt_processor’, and use a prompt similar to this one :